 Shift from defining product to delivering experience

-Products fill needs: experiences fulfill desires.
-Nyimpini Mabunda, former marketing manager for Smirnoff Vodka, says, “Customers define themselves through brands they use.
+Products fill needs, experiences fulfill desires.
+Nyimpini Mabunda, marketing manager for Smirnoff Vodka, says “Customers define themselves through brands they use.
 The branded clothes they wear, the cars they drive, the drinks they consume, university they attended, favorite spots to hang out, and so on.”
 A brand is not the product; it is all of the intangibles associated with that product.
 A brand that is solely functional in nature confers no experiential value to its customers.
-When you put on a Nike Dri-fit top you can connect to the brand’s personality attribute of extreme performance.
-When you put on your Patagonia down jacket you can connect with the brand’s deep love for wild, unspoiled places.
+When you pull on a Nike Dri-fit top you can connect to the brand’s personality attribute of extreme performance.
+When you pull on your Patagonia down jacket you can connect with the brand’s deep love for wild, unspoiled places.
 A solely functional car (e.g. Buick Skyhawk) might get the driver from point A to point B, but it can’t give the little emotional kick of “motoring” in a Mini.

 Shift from communication to dialogue

-Presciently, Gobe suggested a decade before the explosion of social media and content marketing that the emotional brander must move from one-way “communication” to a much richer dialogue or two-way sharing.
+Presciently, Gobe suggested a decade before the explosion of social media and content marketing that the emotional brander must move from one-way “communication” to a much richer dialog or two-way sharing.
 The insights of emotional branding are rooted in observing how humans form emotional connections.
 Certainly between humans, no deep emotional bonds develop when only one party is talking.
 The most effective social media marketers today know that the highest priority activity is not developing a smart, engaging social personality.
 It is listening and engaging directly with followers via these channels.
-The newer phenomenon of “content marketing” demonstrates that generosity of information — freely sharing insights, ideas, techniques and materials — is a proven, effective way to establish dialogue and trust with customers and prospects.
+The newer phenomenon of “content marketing” demonstrates that generosity of information—freely sharing insights, ideas, techniques and materials—is a proven, effective way to establish dialog and trust with customers and prospects.

 Shift from service to relationship

 Effective marketing organizations put a lot of emphasis on delivering great customer service and measuring customer satisfaction.
-Emotional branding challenges us to move beyond delivering service to establishing relationship.
+Emotional branding challenges us to move beyond delivering service to establishing relationships.
 This is harder.
 Relationship calls for us to continually seek and respond to feedback, to actively listen and to anticipate needs.
 A core value of the Capital Hotel in Little Rock is to “pick up clues and anticipate needs.”
 Guests whose needs are answered before they’re articulated, who are called by name by virtually every staffer, begin to develop a new relationship with the hotel and the brand.
-Brands that relate to their audiences create more powerful emotional connections than those that simply serve their audiences.
+Brands that relate create more powerful emotional connections than those that simply serve.

 The framework of emotional branding provides a deep, resonant framework for activating the brand and engaging customers in a profoundly engaging, intimate and profitable relationship.
 The challenge is as big as the opportunity.